yerinsmgmt/markdowns/files.md

 1. Finder query: [ TO RUN on cyberatlas.ai/finder ]
 2. First-page results: [ TO RUN ]

+I'm Yerins Abraham.
 I build backend services that hold up at real throughput: a core-banking API running roughly 66,000 requests over 30 days at a p95 of 284ms, eight Go microservices behind service discovery with Kafka and Redis, and a search pipeline over a large document corpus with hybrid retrieval.